 - playing sports and doing activities that put stress on the heel bone, such as running, dance and aerobics

 - being flat-footed or having high arches

 - being overweight

 - spending a lot of time on your feet

 - wearing shoes with poor arch support or stiff soles

-Also, it's likely they'll perform a physical exam to check the arches of your feet and to see whether there is any redness, swelling, tenderness, stiffness or tightness.
+They will probably do a physical exam to check the arches of your feet and to see whether there is any redness, swelling, tenderness, stiffness or tightness.

-- pain-relief medicine, such as ibuprofen paracetamol
+- pain-relief medicine, such as ibuprofen or paracetamol

 - physiotherapy with specific stretching exercises

 - resting your foot as much as possible

 - wearing shoes with good support and cushioning